OmarAlaaeldein/Sentence_Similarity/README.md

 ## Important

 - The pertrained embedding model is trained on an aggregation of text corpuses locally
-- For the objective of comparing sentences similiarty this approach is not currently performing optimally
+- For the objective of comparing sentences similarity this approach is not currently performing optimally